 Sarah Jones, LEED® AP BD+C

 TRUE Advisor – The TRUE Advisor certificate demonstrates that an individual possesses basic knowledge of zero waste terminology, tools, technologies, and implementation strategies to assist in the TRUE Zero Waste certification process in accordance with the TRUE Zero Waste Rating System.
-Managing Director of Research and Collaboration, Brenda Martens has the certification.
+Light House staff with this certification includes Brenda Martens and Hilal Savas.

 WELL™ AP – The WELL™ Accredited Professional (WELL™ AP) credential signifies knowledge in human health and wellness in the built environment, and specialization in the WELL™ Building Standard.
 Project Coordinator, Sarah Jones has the designation.